 - A. Employees shall receive a contribution to a district-sponsored Health Reimbursement Arrangement (HRA) in the amount of seven hundred and fifty dollars (\$750) for each year of completed service in the district beginning with the 2012-2013 school year.
+Through the 2021-22 school year.
+This contribution will be \$1,00 for employees starting with the 2022-23 school year.
 Deposits shall be made on an annual basis within thirty (30) days after the successful completion of each year.
 Upon retirement, employees may use the HRA contributions only to pay for health insurance premiums.
 Part-time employees who work less than thirty (30) hours per week will receive a prorated portion of this annual contribution.
 Employees will be eligible to receive this benefit only after reaching age fifty-seven (57) and completing seven (7) years of employment with the District and upon retirement, subject to application and approval by the Board, as provided in paragraph B below.
 If the retired employee dies leaving a balance in his/her HRA, the surviving spouse of the retired employee may continue to submit for reimbursement for health insurance premiums paid by the surviving spouse for the surviving spouse until the HRA balance is exhausted or until the surviving spouse's death, whichever comes first. - B. Written application for retirement must be submitted on or before February 1 for an employee who wishes to voluntarily retire at the end of the school year or at the end of the first semester of the following school year.
 The application shall be submitted to the Board for approval, and the Board may accept or reject any application for retirement. - C. Remaining Contribution to 403(b).
 Employees hired before July 1, 2012 shall receive the following benefit upon retirement, and after reaching age fifty-seven (57) and completing sixteen (16) years of employment with the District, the District will also utilize the applicable formula below to arrive at a base amount and remaining contribution amount. - 1.
-For employees covered under Part III of this Handbook, except District Office staff:
+For employees covered under Part III of this Handbook: